📋 Understanding Property Tax Relief for Homeowners

 States across the US offer varied programs for property tax reductions.
 Here’s a summary in a simple table (limited to 3 columns for easy viewing):

-| State | Program Name | Key Details |
+| State | Program Type | Key Details |

 |---|---|---|

-| Washington | Property Tax Exemption/Deferral | For seniors/disabled; apply via DOR form; primary residence only.
+| Washington | Exemption/Deferral Programs | For seniors/disabled; apply via state forms; primary residence only.
 Terms apply. |

-| Idaho | Property Tax Reduction | Income-based; apply Jan-Apr; potential reduction on home value up to certain limits. |
+| Idaho | Tax Reduction Programs | Income-based; apply during specified periods; potential reduction on home value. |

-| New York | Senior Citizens’ Exemption (SCHE) | Reduces assessed value for eligible seniors; local variations. |
+| New York | Senior Exemption Programs | Reduces assessed value for eligible seniors; local variations. |

-| Texas | Homestead Exemption | General reduction for primary homes; additional for seniors/disabled. |
+| Texas | Homestead Exemption Programs | General reduction for primary homes; additional for seniors/disabled. |

-| California | Homeowner’s Exemption | $7,000 reduction on assessed value; apply with county assessor. |
+| California | Homeowner Exemption Programs | Reduction on assessed value; apply with county assessor. |

 For a visual overview, check this map showing states with active property tax relief efforts in 2025.